jrebibo/spring-boot-hello-world/README.md

 # spring-boot-hello-world @jrebibo

 Hello world application for Spring Boot.
-This is a test environment for Spring Boot RestController :simple_smile:
+This is a test environment for Spring Boot :simple_smile:

 ##### to start the application: